All Episodes

 Since you keep bringing Iraq up, this is how you need to look at it.

-And they said, Good, good.
+And they said, good, good.

-I said, No, because that's irrelevant.
+I said, no, because that's irrelevant.

 What do you mean it's irrelevant?

-It makes us a bad cut.
+It makes us a bad country.

 No, it's not irrelevant.

-We are fighting the same people in Iraq that blew us up on 9-11.
+We're fighting the same people in Iraq that blew us up on 9-11.

 It's the same people.